 1. Verbal Assault

-As domestic violence injures the body, verbal abuse injures your emotions and reduces your feelings of self-esteem, self-worth, confidence, security, and happiness.
+As domestic violence injures the physical body, verbal abuse injures your emotions, reducing your self-esteem, self-worth, confidence, security, and happiness.

 Your partner says to you…